eln00b-learning/helm-learning/README.md

 It's easy enough to get two separate external addresses for the APIs exposed in an EKS cluster.
 What I really want to do is expose the services on a single endpoint using the request paths as the determination for which internal service to call.
-Basically I want the end result to response to the following URLs (more information on the curls used to test the public endpoints below):
+Basically I want the end result to respond to the following URLs (more information on the curls used to test the public endpoints below):

   1. `http://<AWS_ASSIGNED_IP_ID123>/service1` pointing to **sample-app1-service**